espernguyen97/Python-Fandango-Movie-Ratings-Analysis/README.md

 Task 2: The number of movies per year.

-Task 3: Top 10 mmovies with the highest number of votes.
+Task 3: Top 10 movies with the highest number of votes.

 Task 4:  The difference between ratings that are displayed (STARS) versus what the true rating was from votes (RATING).